-The professors, staff and friends of the School of Religious Studies have also established a Ph.D.
-“Student Dissertation Fund” to assist students in the final stages of their doctoral programme.
-All students close to completing program requirements will be considered in consultation with supervisors and the Graduate Program Director; students do not need to apply for these funding opportunities.
+The professors, staff and friends of the School of Religious Studies have also established a PhD “Student Dissertation Fund” to assist students in the final stages of their doctoral program.
+All students in PhD 6 or 7 and on track to complete their program will be considered in consultation with supervisors and the Graduate Program Director; students do not need to apply for these funding opportunities.

 Each year, all current graduate students will be considered in consultation with supervisors and the Graduate Program Director for a range of internal School of Religious Studies graduate bursaries and awards, including the following: